Super women and console wars: what awaits us in 2020

 Malaria - a disease transmitted by mosquitoes - killed more than 2018 people in 405 - with 000 million cases reported by the World Health Organization.

 The good news is that the number of cases worldwide has declined, and nine countries can completely eradicate the disease in 2020.

 Among them, in particular, may be China.
 Previously, this most populated country on Earth had approximately 30 million cases and 300 thousand deaths per year due to malaria.

-Iran, Belize, El Salvador, Suriname, Cape Verde, Bhutan, East Timor and Malaysia are also on their way to getting rid of this disease.
+Iran, Belize, El Salvador, Suriname, Cape Verde, Bhutan, East Timor and Malaysia are also on the path to ending the disease.

 WHO indicates that of the 91 countries at risk, 38 have already eliminated the disease.

-Hollywood has planned a lot of new products for 2020, but one trend stands out among them - women got the main roles in superhero films.
+Hollywood has many new products planned for 2020, but one trend stands out among them - women have got the main roles in superhero films.

-In addition to the new film from the Wonder Woman series, the adventures of the Black Widow, a character played by Scarlett Johansson in the Avengers franchise, will be shown on screens around the world.
+In addition to the new Wonder Woman film, the adventures of the Black Widow, the character played by Scarlett Johansson in the Avengers franchise, will be shown on screens around the world.

 The villains will also find their place: if in 2019 the star of the Joker shone brightly, then in 2020 will be the year of his mistress and accomplice Harley Queen.

 No Time to Die - 25 James Bond (although there were three other films that are generally not considered “official”) British actor Daniel Craig's last appearance in this role.